MartinImoberdorf/MartinImoberdorf/README.md

 🟨 I’m also passionate about database with SQL and phpMyAdmin.

-🟨 I’m interested in web development with native languages (HTML, CSS, JS) where I have my website and soon learn Django and more of JS.
+🟨 I’m interested in web development with native languages (HTML, CSS, JS) where I’m learning by developing my website.

 🟨 Nowadays I'm starting small in the world of data analysis and artificial intelligence with Python. 👩‍💻